-- ➤ To make the students understand the principle, theory and working of various Analytical techniques for interpretation of bio-chemical structure, purity and quantitative evaluation. - ➤ To train the students in handling the IR, UV-visible spectrophotometer and HPLC independently and analyse the data output. - ➤ To provide basic understanding of calibration, working, of the instruments and apply the knowledge in interpretation of the information to unknown samples.
+- To make the students understand the principle, theory and working of various Analytical techniques for interpretation of bio-chemical structure, purity and quantitative evaluation. - To train the students in handling the IR, UV-visible spectrophotometer and HPLC. - To explain the interpretation of spectroscopic data independently and analyse the output. - ➤ To provide basic understanding of calibration, working, of the instruments and apply the knowledge in interpretation of the information to unknown samples.